BioJulia/PopGen.jl/blog/2020-11-14-relatedness.md

 Hopefully by now you are starting to contextualize why we're doing all of this.
 The distributions generated from our simulated data are giving us a better indication of what "unrelated", "halfsib", and "fullsib" estimates look like in our data.

 #### iii. sibship intervals
 What we just did is create null distributions for each sibship relationship, so now all that's left is to get a confidence interval from each.
+Keep in mind that your values will be a bit different due to the randomization involved with many of these steps.

 ```julia
 julia> unrelated_ci = quantile(un_sims_rel.LynchLi, (0.025, 0.975))